chinmaychahar/chinmaychahar.github.io/_pages/about.md

   enabled: false # removing blog posts
 ---

-I work at Amazon Web Services (AWS), where I specialize in cloud infrastructure and platform engineering.
+I am a software engineer at Coinbase.
+Previously, I worked at Amazon Web Services (AWS), where I specialized in cloud infrastructure and platform engineering.
 My experience spans infrastructure as code, container orchestration, and cloud-native application development.

 I had the opportunity to work as a Machine Learning Intern at IIT Bombay in 2024.
 My research work, under the guidance of [Dr. Venkatapathy Subramanian](https://scholar.google.com/citations?user=GAMMJW8AAAAJ&hl=en), focused on developing